Shuttle/shuttle-esb/sample-request-response.md

 > Install the `Shuttle.Core.Castle` nuget package.

-This will add the Castle Project [WindsorContainer](http://www.castleproject.org/projects/windsor/) implementation of the [component container](http://shuttle.github.io/shuttle-core/overview-container/) interfaces.
+This will provide access to the Castle `WindsorContainer` implementation.

 > Add a reference to the `Shuttle.RequestResponse.Messages` project.